 Risk management is overseen by the Board of Trustees.
 The Board has an Audit, Risk and Compliance (ARC) Committee, which acts as a review committee and meets at least four times a year to monitor the School's financial goals and other resource implications.
-The ARC Committee met four times throughout 2022, and has observed the terms of its charter.
+The ARC Committee met four times throughout 2023, and has observed the terms of its charter.
 The ARC Committee Charter and the operation of the ARC Committee have due regard to the Audit Committee Guidelines.

-The Chief Financial Officer is responsible for the day-today management of risks with the assistance of the School's Compliance Officer.
+The Chief Financial Officer is responsible for the day-today management of risks.
 The School has a welldeveloped risk management and compliance program.
 Effective risk management is an essential factor in sustainably safeguarding the School's students, staff and assets, as well as its reputation.

-The School does not have an internal audit department/program, but rather operates an internal selfassessment program to obtain assurance that controls are in place to manage risks.
+The School does not have an internal audit department/program, but rather operates an internal self-assessment program to obtain assurance that controls are in place to manage risks.

 The effective management of risks is an integral part of the day-to-day operations at the School, without causing the organisation to be risk averse.
-The elements of risk management at the School, as overseen by the ARC Committee in 2022, include:
+The elements of risk management at the School, as overseen by the ARC Committee in 2023, include:

-- an Enterprise Risk Management Framework approved by the Board of Trustees - risk and compliance reports to the ARC Committee and Board of Trustees - regular review of risk profiles with key Risk Owners - annual self-assessment of compliance with key controls in place to manage key risks - annual review of policies and procedures and, for key policies, a rotational review by the School's lawyers - rotational external compliance reviews for highrated risks.
+- an Enterprise Risk Management Framework approved by the Board of Trustees - risk and compliance reports to the ARC Committee and Board of Trustees - regular review of risk profiles with key Risk Owners - annual self-assessment of compliance with controls in place to manage key risks - annual review of policies and procedures and, for key policies, a rotational review by the School's lawyers - rotational external compliance reviews for highrated risks.

-The Queensland Audit Office (QAO) did not report any material control weaknesses in its report to the Board of Trustees on the audit of the financial statements of the School for the year ended 31 December 2022.
+The Queensland Audit Office (QAO) did not report any material control weaknesses in its report to the Board of Trustees on the audit of the financial statements of the School for the year ended 31 December 2023.

-In June 2022, the following QAO report was tabled in the Queensland legislative assembly 'Education 2021: Financial Audit Report (Report 19: 2021-22)'.
-This report summarises the results of QAO financial audits of the Queensland education sector including the eight Queensland grammar schools with a financial year end of 31 December 2021.
-It provides an overview of the schools' finances at 31 December 2021 and of the financial accounting issues that arose during the audits.
+In June 2023, the following QAO report was tabled in the Queensland legislative assembly 'Education 2022: Financial Audit Report (Report 16: 2022-23)'.
+This report summarises the results of QAO financial audits of the Queensland education sector including the eight Queensland grammar schools with a financial year end of 31 December 2022.
+It provides an overview of the schools' finances at 31 December 2022 and of the financial accounting issues that arose during the audits.